 Showing top 0 results 0 results found

-More than 2 billion people shop online.
+Over 2.86 billion people shop online in 2026.
 Ecommerce businesses have more growth opportunities than ever, but keeping up with customer queries, cart abandonment, and rising expectations across every support channel is a different story.

 Every product question is a purchase consideration.
-Every shipping inquiry signals buying urgency.
-An ecommerce chatbot doesn't just answer questions.
-It spots these moments and acts on them, turning customer interactions into sales.
+A shipping inquiry signals buying urgency.
+An ecommerce chatbot spots those moments and acts on them, turning customer interactions into sales.

-Here's how AI chatbots work in ecommerce, how to put them to use in your online store, and six of the best options available right now.
+Here's how AI chatbots work in ecommerce, how to put them to use in your online store, and seven of the best options available right now.

 What is an ecommerce chatbot?